SparsePixels: Efficient Convolution for Sparse Data on FPGAs: Method

 Next, we perform sparse convolution that takes as inputs the two sparse arrays, as illustrated in Fig.~\ref{fig:conv}.
 Because the operation preserves the sparsity pattern, the active pixel locations are identical at input and output.
 Consequently, only the feature array is updated while the hash array remains unchanged.

-Since only active pixels can contribute and the input and output share the same active locations, no information from inactive pixels is required.
+Since only active pixels can contribute and the input and output share the same active locations, no information from inactive pixels is used.
 On the sparse arrays, we loop over output pixels; for each output pixel we loop over input pixels and compute the offsets $(\Delta h,\Delta w)$ between their coordinates from the hash array.
 If $(\Delta h,\Delta w)$ lies within the $K\times K$ receptive field, we map that offset to the corresponding kernel position and accumulate a channel-wise dot product between the input features and the appropriate weights; otherwise, the pair contributes nothing.
-By construction, if an output location is inactive (padded), it will never get activated in subsequent layers.
+By construction, if an output location is invalid (padded when the input has fewer than $N_{\text{active}}^{\text{max}}$ active pixels), it will never get activated in subsequent layers.

 For each output channel, the sparse convolution involves two nested loops over active pixels (outer: output active pixels; inner: input active pixels).
 Because multiplications are based on an offset check and weight lookup, we do not loop over all $K^2$ kernel positions explicitly, hence the iteration count does not scale with the kernel size.
-This is advantageous for sparse data, since active pixels can be far apart, and increasing $K$ to allow long-range interactions does not increase the number of loop iterations.
+This is advantageous for sparse data, since active pixels can be far apart, and increasing $K$ to allow longer-range interactions does not increase the number of loop iterations.
 The relative multiply-accumulate cost between standard and sparse convolutions can be seen as: